StaticReturn/staticreturn.github.io/rules/races/races.md

 ---

 # Race
-There are three types of races: common, rare, and monstrous.
-Be sure to get approval from your DM before choosing a monstrous race.
+Bloodlines are an optional rule.
+Check with your DM before you add one to your character.

 ### Common Races
 [Dwarf]({% link rules/races/dwarf.md %}), [Elf]({% link rules/races/elf.md %}), [Human]({% link rules/races/human.md %})